sidart/bizdom/pages/about.md

 And, in the aftermath of Covid, Sid started giving a lot of unwanted Gyan on Twitter.
 Surprisingly, he got a decent audience, which forced him to make that a [weekly affair](https://www.notion.so/Published-Twitter-Threads-c9384bf53c8447f7b6834a5e6b643209).
 And, then the idea of collecting the same and expanding them further in a long form of post was demanded.
 That’s when we decided to have a web space for ourself.
 ### Themes
-Merchant, Market & commodity.
-What makes them rich, why certain communities were rich, and why certain location attracts them the most.
+Merchant, Market & Commodity.
+Why certain communities were rich, What makes them rich, and why certain location attracts them the most.
+How certain innvoations changed our world.

-We will try to explain these through Economic, Political, Social and geographical factor.
-At the same time try to be current with things related to stock markets and economic activities.
+We will try to explain these through Economic, Political, Social and Geographical factor.
+At the same time try to be sometime be little current with things related to stock markets and economic activities.

 > Curiosity is, in great and generous minds, the first passion and the last virtue.
 We should always be eager to learn more, to know more about the world around us.

+“We’re all storytellers here.
+We need stories to make sense of the chaos around us.”